Korean MMORPG Culture: A Lecture By Leo Sang-Min Whang

 If you’d like to see the video, which is quite fascinating for anyone with an interest in Korean youth culture, you can take a look here.
 Any further thoughts on the differences between Korean and other Asian experiences of MMORPGs would be appreciated, dear readers, if any still remain after my long posting drought.

-5 Responses to “Korean MMORPG Culture: A Lecture By Leo Sang-Min Whang”
+5 thoughts on “Korean MMORPG Culture: A Lecture By Leo Sang-Min Whang

 It might not be an issue of age, though.
 The professor who talked about it was no spring chicken either!
 I think it may be exposure to youth culture, or maybe even just exposure to certain regional youth cultures, that lets one know about such things.